Venkata-Abhinav-DevOps/expose-my-app/README.md

   lt --port 8080 --subdomain myjenkinsapp &
   ```

-The `&` symbol helps run the application in the background, but be cautious, as the process may terminate if the terminal session ends.\
+The `&` symbol helps run the application in the background, **but be cautious**, as the process may terminate if the terminal session ends.\
 If needed, you can use the `nohup` command to run the application in the background even if the terminal session is closed.

 ## Troubleshooting